buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/Entities/IfcSanitaryTerminal.md

 ### Element Nesting

 { .change-ifc4}
-> IFC4 ADD1 CHANGE&nbsp; Element nesting is now used for attaching faucets.
+> IFC4 ADD1 CHANGE  Element nesting is now used for attaching faucets.
 Hot and cold water ports have been removed from subtypes that use attached faucets.

 #### FAUCET_IfcValve